tonywzhang/Study-Guide-Notes/javascript.md

 So if DOMContentLoaded is postponed by long-loading scripts, then autofill also awaits.
 You probably saw that on some sites (if you use browser autofill) – the login/password fields don’t get autofilled immediately, but there’s a delay till the page fully loads.
 That’s actually the delay until the DOMContentLoaded event.

-One of minor benefits in using async and defer for external scripts – they don’t block DOMContentLoaded and don’t delay browser autofill.
+One of minor benefits in using async and defer for external scripts – they don’t block DOMContentLoaded and don’t delay browser autofill

+#### readyState
+What happens if we set the DOMContentLoaded handler after the document is loaded?

+Naturally, it never runs.

+There are cases when we are not sure whether the document is ready or not, for instance an external script with async attribute loads and runs asynchronously.
+Depending on the network, it may load and execute before the document is complete or after that, we can’t be sure.
+So we should be able to know the current state of the document.

+The document.readyState property gives us information about it.
+There are 3 possible values:

+* "loading" – the document is loading.
+* "interactive" – the document was fully read.
+* "complete" – the document was fully read and all resources (like images) are loaded too.